Fix 0xc00d36c4 Video Playback Error on Windows (6 Solutions)

 Converting the file to MP4 (H.264) ensures compatibility with every Windows media player.

-We tested converting a 2 GB MKV file to MP4 using VLC.
-The conversion took about 8 minutes on a PC with an Intel i5 processor.
-The resulting MP4 file played in Windows Media Player without errors.
+Converting a large MKV file to MP4 in VLC finishes without trouble on a typical mid-range PC, and the resulting MP4 plays in Windows Media Player without errors.
 For downloading videos from the web, check our guide on video grabber tools.

 #Fix 4: Update Display and Audio Drivers